with-pouyax/cub3D/README.md

 ## Credits

-This project was created by pouya as part of the 42 school curriculum.
+This project was developed by @with-pouyax and Mina Houshmand as part of the 42 school curriculum.

 ## License